Jeremy Hill: 2014 season

 Hill finished his rookie season with 222 carries for 1,124 rushing yards and nine rushing touchdowns.In addition, Hill accounted for 22 receptions for 215 receiving yards and appeared in a 16 of the Bengals' regular season games while starting nine.
 He became the first Bengals' rookie to top 1,000 yards rushing since Corey Dillon in 1997.
 His 1,124 rushing yards was the most among rookies and eighth-most in the NFL.
-His 5.1 yards per carry average ranked him second among NFL running backs, behind Justin Forsett of the Baltimore Ravens.
+His 5.1 yards per carry average ranked him second among NFL running backs, behind Justin Forsett of the Ravens.
 He was named to the All-Rookie Team for his 2014 season.

 On January 4, 2015, Hill played in his first career playoff game and had 23 carries for 47 rushing yards, while scoring the Bengals' lone touchdown in a 26–10 loss to the Indianapolis Colts in the AFC Wild Card Round.